-Note: Home purchase and reversion activity should be included under the home finance headings in this section of the RMAR.
+Note: Home purchase, reversion and regulated sale and rent back activity should be included under the home finance headings in this section of the RMAR.

 This information is required so that we can calculate the fees payable by firms in respect of the FSA, FOS and the FSCS.